digitalsadhu/loopback-component-jsonapi/README.md

   returns: { arg: 'greeting', type: 'string' }
 })
 ```
-Ensure the response of `Post.greet` will not follow the JSONApi format.
+Ensures that the response from Post.greet will never follow JSONApi format.

 #### Note
-You should always pass `root: true` to the `returns` object when you use JSONApi, especialy when you expect to respond with an array.
+You must always pass `root: true` to the `returns` object when using `loopback-component-jsonapi`.
+This is especialy important when you expect the response to be an array.

-### Override serialization type
+### Overriding serialization type
-You may want for a custom method of a given model to return instance(s) from another model.
-When you do so, you need to enforce the return `type` of this other model in the definition of the remote method.
+When `loopback-component-jsonapi` serializes a custom remote method, by default it will assume that the data being serialized is of the same type as the model the custom remote method is being defined on.
+Eg. For a remote method on a `Comment` model, it will be assumed that the data being returned from the remote method will be a comment or an array of comments.
+When this is not the case, you will need to set the type property in the `returns` object in the remote method definition.

 *If an unknown type or no type are given, the model name will be used.*